-5. Appointments and Promotions outside the Tenure Structure a. definitions b. process
+5. Appointments and Promotions outside the Tenure Structure

-(1).
+a. definitions

+i.
 For the purposes of appointments and promotions outside the tenure structure, the term "department" denotes the academic administrative unit(s) to which the candidate is being appointed/promoted.

-(2).
-The term "chair" denotes the chair of the department, or equivalent in other academic administrative units, of the appointment/promotion candidate.
+ii.
+The term "chair" denotes the chair of the academic administrative unit of the appointment/promotion candidate.